 Development of auscultation techniques for the diagnosis of heart disease and disorders is still growing.
 Experience gives the cardiologists the ability to detect abnormalities such as the presence of murmurs, which may indicate a pathological condition.
 The description of murmurs is an important task and, when auscultation is carried out, the cardiologist's notes are the sole record of the patient's condition.
 These facts are subjective and can be interpreted in different ways.
 In order to eliminate subjectivity a signal processing method is needed for the representation of the first heart sound S1, second heart sound S2 and murmurs.
 Since 1991, many researchers have shown that continuous wavelet analysis can provide an adequate representation of the primary heart sounds.
 For most applications, however, the goal of signal processing is to represent the signal efficiently with fewer parameters.
-The use of discrete wavelet transform (DWT) can be valuable.
-This paper considers the representation of murmurs by exploring the use of DWT and discrete wavelet packet transform (DWPT) using the wavelet base Daubechies 'db4'.
+This paper considers the representation of murmurs by exploring the use of discrete wavelet packet transform (DWPT) using the wavelet base Daubechies 'db4'.

 The paper is structured as follows.
-Section 2 presents background information about heart sound and Auscultation.
+Section 2 presents

+background information about heart sound auscultation.
 An overview of wavelet analysis is given in Section 3.
+Description of reconfigurable I/O (RIO) technology, Field-Programmable Gate Arrays (FPGAs), the data and the methodology used in the analysis are discussed in Sections 4 and 5.

-Description of the data and the methodology used in the analysis are discussed in Section 4.
-Section 5 discusses the results obtained.
-Finally, Section 6 concludes the paper.
+Description of the data and the methodology used in.
+Section 6 discusses the results obtained.
+Finally, Section 7 concludes the paper.